 That the poetry of the great Persian mystics Rumi and Hafiz is so popular in the U.S., as well as beloved in every household in Iran, demonstrates that these two timeless messengers of hope and peace are still building bridges between peoples and cultures.

-Jonathan will introduce us to the genius of Hafiz who was immersed in the remembrance of God with every breath, yet stayed fully engaged with the realities and vicissitudes of life here on earth.
+Jonathan will introduce us to the genius of Hafiz who was immersed in the remembrance of God, yet stayed fully engaged with the realities and vicissitudes of life here on earth.
 His gift was to lift everyone up, sinner and saint, with the beauty, wit and humor of his words, persuading them to go beyond the limits of their minds—to catch a glimpse of the grandeur of their own souls.
 And this work continues still . . .

 Dr. Omid Safi